 Short term health consequences can include haemorrhage, infections such as tetanus and HIV, failure of the wound to heal, urine retention, injury to adjacent tissue, fracture and dislocation of limbs, or death as a result of the above.
 Long term health consequences can include painful sex, recurrent urinary tract infections, painful periods, potential trauma during childbirth, infertility, incontinence and difficulty urinating, chronic pelvic inflammatory disease, sexual dysfunction and psychological trauma.

-The World Health Organization estimates that approximately 125 million women and girls worldwide have undergone FGM.
-In Ireland, it is estimated that more than 3,780 women and girls between the ages of 15 and 44 have undergone FGM.2
+While the exact number of women and girls worldwide who have undergone FGM remains unknown, at least 200 million women and girls in 30 countries have been subjected to the practice.2 In Ireland, it is estimated that more than 3,780 women and girls between the ages of 15 and 44 have experienced FGM.3

 Relevance of FGM in Ireland